Learn

 Can a Junior in High School Apply for Merit Scholarships?

-While many private scholarships are only open to high school seniors or college undergrads, there are plenty of private merit awards high school juniors can apply for.
+While many private scholarships are only open to high school seniors or college undergrads, there are plenty of private merit awards for which high school juniors can apply.
 Some of these are from nonprofit organizations and private businesses.
 They are targeted directly to high school juniors, but others are open to candidates in a wide age range.

 By securing private scholarships during their junior year in high school, your child can be thoroughly prepared to apply for colleges during their senior year knowing that some of the cost is already covered.
 Some scholarship recipients even receive “full-ride” awards that cover the entire cost of an undergraduate education (tuition and fees, room and board, and other expenses).

-11 Scholarships for High School Juniors
+10 Scholarships for High School Juniors

 There are numerous scholarships high school juniors can apply for.
-Here are some great options that are open to most students and don’t require an exceptional academic record or outstanding achievements in athletics or other areas.
+Here are some great options open to most students and don’t require an exceptional academic record or outstanding achievements in athletics or other areas.

 Although there are some one-time awards, most scholarships are awarded annually.
 The application deadline is usually around the same time (e.g. the middle of May), but the exact date may shift slightly each year.
 It’s essential to verify the application deadline for the year your student will apply.
 Some awards favor candidates who apply earlier in the application window.